Neuro Affective Relational Model Therapy

 WHAT IS NARM?

 NARM combines a top-down and bottom-up approach.
 Top-down therapies focus on thoughts and emotions.
-Bottom-up therapies focus on the body, the felt sense, and the instinctive responses as they are mediated through the brain stem and move toward higher levels of brain organization.
+Bottom-up therapies focus on the body; the felt sense.

 How can narm help Me?

-I offer NARM sessions in person in my Santa Monica office, I also offer virtual NARM sessions to clients residing in California and Texas.
+While I offer NARM sessions in-person at my Santa Monica office, NARM sessions can also be done online.
+I offer virtual NARM sessions to clients residing in California, New York and Texas.